 "We have lived in Barton Creek, Spanish Oaks, Westlake, and Central Austin and loved them all, but there is something about Headwaters that has a piece of our heart," says Camille Abbott.
 "Word traveled fast that a Realtor had chosen this neighborhood.
-We heard a lot of "This must be a great area if you bought here!"
+We heard a lot of 'This must be a great area if you bought here!'"

-Even though she's only lived in Headwaters for the past two years, Abbott was already very familiar with the area.
+Even though she's only lived in Headwaters for the past three years, Abbott was already very familiar with the area.
 Abbott is a native Texan who began calling Austin home in 1970, so she's known Dripping Springs when it "was only the blinking light at RR12 and Highway 290."